What Are the Symptoms of Dyslexia?

 There are some kids who don’t seem to struggle with early writing and reading.
 However, later on, they find it difficult to learn complex language skills, such as reading comprehension, grammar, and more in-depth reading.

 Dyslexia could also make it challenging for people to express themselves.
 It could be hard for them to structure their thoughts verbally, and they may have difficulty in finding the right words to deliver.
+It is often confused with ADHD, but actually quite different.

 Others don’t easily understand what they’re hearing.
 This holds true when someone uses non-literal language, such as sarcasm and jokes.